 We seek to employ a diverse capital raising strategy under which we may issue capital stock and other types of securities.
 To the extent we raise additional funds through capital market transactions, we currently anticipate using the net proceeds from such transactions to acquire additional residential mortgage-related assets, consistent with our investment policy, and for working capital, which may include, among other things, the repayment of our financing transactions.
 There can be no assurance, however, that we will be able to access the capital markets at any particular time or on any particular terms.
-We have available for issuance an unlimited amount (subject to the terms and limitations of our charter) of common stock, preferred stock, depository shares representing preferred stock, warrants, debt securities, rights and/or units pursuant to our universal shelf registration statement and, at March 31, 2024, we had approximately 2.0 million shares of common stock available for issuance pursuant to our Discount Waiver, Direct Stock Purchase and Dividend Reinvestment Plan (or DRSPP) shelf registration statement.
-The Company did not issue any shares pursuant to its DRSPP during the three months ended March 31, 2024.
+We have available for issuance an unlimited amount (subject to the terms and limitations of our charter) of common stock, preferred stock, depository shares representing preferred stock, warrants, debt securities, rights and/or units pursuant to our universal shelf registration statement and, at June 30, 2024, we had approximately 2.0 million shares of common stock available for issuance pursuant to its DRSPP during the six months ended June 30, 2024.

 On February 29, 2024, we entered into a distribution agreement pursuant to which we may offer and sell shares of our common stock having an aggregate gross sales price of up to \$300 million, from time to time, through various sales agents in transactions deemed to be "at-the-market" offerings under federal securities laws (or the ATM Program).
-During the three months ended March 31, 2024, we did not sell any shares of common stock through the ATM Program.
-At March 31, 2024, \$300 million remained available under the distribution agreement.
+During the six months ended June 30, 2024, we did not sell any shares of common stock through the ATM Program.
+At June 30, 2024, \$300 million remained available under the distribution agreement.

-On February 27, 2024, our Board authorized a new \$200 million stock repurchase program with respect to our common stock, which will be in effect through the end of 2025.
+On February 29, 2024, we announced our Board had authorized a new \$200 million stock repurchase program with respect to our common stock, which will be in effect through the end of 2025.
 The new stock repurchase program supersedes the prior stock repurchase program in its entirety.
 Refer to Part II, Item 2 for further information about the stock repurchase program.
-During the three months ended March 31, 2024, we did not repurchase any share of common stock through the stock repurchase program.
-At March 31, 2024, \$200 million remained available under the current Board authorization for the purchase of common stock under our stock repurchase program.
+During the six months ended June 30, 2024, we did not repurchase any share of common stock through the stock repurchase program.
+At June 30, 2024, \$200 million remained available under the current Board authorization for the purchase of common stock under our stock repurchase program.

-In February 2023, our Board authorized a repurchase program for our Convertible Senior Notes pursuant to which we may repurchase up to \$100 million of our Convertible Senior Notes.
-The convertible notes repurchase program does not require the purchase of any minimum amount of Convertible Senior Notes.
-The timing and extent to which we repurchase our Convertible Senior Notes will depend upon, among other things, market conditions, share price, liquidity, regulatory requirements and other factors, and repurchases may be commenced or suspended at any time without prior notice.
+In February 2023, our Board authorized a repurchase program for our Convertible Senior Notes pursuant to which we could repurchase up to \$100 million of our Convertible Senior Notes.
 During the three months ended March 31, 2024, we repurchased \$39.9 million principal amount of our Convertible Senior Notes for \$39.8 million and recorded a loss of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
-At March 31, 2024, the aggregate principal amount of our Convertible Senior Notes outstanding was \$169.7 million.
+During the year ended December 31, 2023, we repurchased \$20.4 million principal amount of the Convertible Senior Notes for \$20.2 million and recorded a gain of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
+During the three months ended June 30, 2024, the Convertible Senior Notes matured and we repaid the amount in full.